BuoySoftware/guides/sql-dbt/README.md

 - Use fact_ prefix for fact tables
 - Don't prefix other tables
 - Use unique table names
+- Use schema prefixes for model names, e.g stg__ for staging and main__ for main
 - Use plural table names, e.g, **appointment_events** rather than
   appointment_event
 - Prefer renaming Rails id field to the singular table name _id